Is Bathtub Refinishing Worth It?

 Material + method (not all “refinishing” is the same)

-ADVANTAGES OF FINISH YOUR BATHTUB
+ADVANTAGES OF REFINISHING YOUR BATHTUB

 | Bathtub Refinishing | Bathtub Replacement | |

-| Demolition required | No | Yes |
+| Demolition | None | Tub removal, tile work, possible drywall |

-| Typical project time | 3–4 hours | 2–5+ days |
+| Project time | 3–4 hours on-site | 2–5+ days |

-| Ready to use | ~24 hours | Depends on full remodel timeline |
+| Ready to use | ~24 hours | After full remodel completes |

-| Future options | Re-restoration possible | Depends on the tub |
+| Re-refinish later | Yes, in 7–15 years | Depends on new tub |

 When bathtub refinishing is NOT worth it